User Guide

 -

-deletes the 1st person in the results of thefind /n Betsy
+find /n Betsyfollowed bydelete 1deletes the 1st person in the results of thefind /n Betsycommand.

 * Oops!
 It looks like you’re about to perform an action that could lead to unintended data loss.
 No worries though - we’ve got your back!
 To make sure everything stays safe and sound, we just need a quick confirmation from you.